invictus-integration/docs-ifa/support/v6-migration.md

 ### Create an Application Registration in Entra ID

 Go to Entra ID and create a new application registration for the Invictus for Azure API's.
-This application registration will be used to authenticate calls to the Invictus for Azure API's.
+This application registration will be used to authenticate calls to the Invictus for Azure API's. 👉🏼 A detailed description for this can be found [here](https://github.com/invictus-integration/docs-ifa/blob/containerization/dashboard/containerAuthentication.md).

 Create a client secret and make sure to save the application id and client secret as you will need them later.